MattiSG/NomadConf.org/en/canada-2018.md

 # NomadConf Canada 2018

-This edition will take place in Canada in the first half of November 2018 and is organized by Clémentine Hahn and Matti Schneider.
+NomadConf are unconferences to grow your professional nomadic practices… and to spend a good time between ephemeral coworking in trains and meeting local communities!
+This edition will take place in Canada in the second week of November 2018 and is organized by Clémentine Hahn and Matti Schneider.

-_All the information given here is being confirmed.
-In particular, we are trying to find partners and sponsors to reduce the price.
-Your feedback on the acceptable rate for you or on sponsorship opportunities is welcome!_

 ![Ottawa train station](/img/canada-2018/station.jpg)